"Picturesque Countryside

 Mary and Margaret's half-sister Margarete SPARTZ (1876-1935) and half-brother Christian SPARTZ (1877-1948) stayed in Luxembourg.

-Margarete SPARTZ married a man named Nickolaus SCHLEICH (Aug 13, 1870 - Mar 4,1903) on Aug 23, 1894.
-Remember her mother's maiden name was also SCHLEICH.
-He was a distant relative of hers.
-Nicolaus was born at Böllerbuch in Boulaide, the son of Peter SCHLEICH and Katherina WEINTZEN, and grandson of Gaspard SCHLEICH and Elisabeth OESTREICHER, see above.
-He had a sister Elisabeth (b 1872, married Guillaume LINSTER in 1891) and twin brothers Guillaume (born 1874, m Anna DAX in 1895) and Jean (born 1874, m Marg.
-SCHROEDER then Marie DRAUDEN in 1903) of Ettelbrück.
+Margarete SPARTZ (b Feb 7 1876 at the mill) married a man named Nickolaus SCHLEICH (Aug 13, 1870 - Mar 4,1903) on Aug 23, 1894.
+Remember her mother's maiden name was also SCHLEICH; they were distant relatives.
+Nicolaus was a shepherd, born at Böllerbuch in Boulaide, the son of Peter SCHLEICH and Katherina WEINTZEN (or WAINZEN).
+Peter was a day-laborer and a grandson of Gaspard SCHLEICH and Elisabeth OESTREICHER, see above.
+He had a sister Elisabeth (b 1872, married Guillaume LINSTER in 1891) and twin brothers Guillaume (born Oct 15 1875, died Aug 13 1941 in Esch/Alzette, m Anna DAX who was b Dec 16 1873, in 1895) and Jean SCHLEICH (born 1874, m first Marg.
+SCHROEDER, and then Marie DRAUDEN in 1903) of Ettelbrück.
+In 1895 Nickolaus and Marguerite were living with Peter and Katherina.
+Nickolaus SCHLEICH died in 1903 when he had an accident on the ice and was dragged by his horse.
+Whether Franz Schleich (see Another SCHLEICH family above) was part of this family has not been investigated.

-Margarete SPARTZ's family is complicated and has been hard to trace but what follows is probably accurate.
-Nickolaus and Margarete lived at the Boulaide mill, but before 1902 they left and moved to the village.
-They bought the house called "Auf der Lann" in Boulaide.
+Margarete SPARTZ's family is spread over the next 3 lists.
+Starting at the Boulaide mill, by 1902 they had left and moved to the village.
+They lived in the house called "Auf der Lann" in Boulaide.
 Their children were:

-- Christian ("Christ") SCHLEICH (Oct 22 1898-Jan 26 1978) was the last one definitely born at the mill.
-In Bonneweg (or Hollerich) on November 21, 1920, he married Mary Müller from Echternach (1897-Jul 27 1972).
+- Christian ("Christ") SCHLEICH (Oct 22 1898-Jan 26 1978) In Bonneweg (or Hollerich) on November 21, 1920, he married Mary Müller from Echternach (1897-Jul 27 1972).
 They took a honeymoon trip to the US and liked what they saw.
-They moved to Chicago on January 5,1921.
+They moved to Chicago on January 5, 1921.
 He listed his occupation as coachbuilder.
 For his first job in the new country, he worked at his aunt Mary BIERCHEN's greenhouses on Devon Avenue in Chicago.
-From about 1928 till 1948 he owned the Chicago Ready Mix Company on 63rd Street.
-The business prospered and they eventually sold it and retired to Channel Lake in Antioch IL about 1963.
-They had no children.
-They frequently hosted relatives from Luxembourg and took about 7 trips there, where they were well-known.
+From sometime after 1930 till 1948 he owned the Chicago Ready Mix Company on 63rd Street.
+The business prospered and they eventually turned it over to his manager Eugene LUX, the husband of his niece Marcelle.
+They had immigrated in 1948.
+Christ and Mary retired to Channel Lake in Antioch IL about 1963.
+They never had children.
+They frequently hosted relatives from Luxembourg for long stays in Antioch, and took about 7 trips there, where they were well-known.
+There are several pictures of them in the company of mayors and bishops, at various ceremonies and monuments.
 Christ was active in the Luxembourg Brotherhood of America and was the president of the Luxembourg-American Social Club from about 1961 until about 1967.
-He is said to have brought great honor to his country of birth and he never failed to visit the mill on his trips to Boulaide.
+He is said to have brought great honor to his country of birth, and he never failed to visit the mill on his trips to Boulaide.
 He was very close to his godmother Finny NEU.
 His wife Mary was quite sick beginning about 1963 and died in Rochester Minnesota in 1972.
-His niece Germaine WIRTZ stayed with him for a year around 1977, then moved back to Luxembourg,
+His niece Germaine WIRTZ stayed with him for a year around 1977, before moving back to Luxembourg.

-- Theodore SCHLEICH (born auf der Lann in Boulaide on May 1 1902, died 1959 of cancer) married Marie "Manny" LUDOVICY (about 1907) and stayed in Luxembourg.
-Their daughter's name is Laure.
+- Theodore SCHLEICH (born auf der Lann in Boulaide on May 1 1902, died 1959 of cancer) married Marie "Manny" LUDOVICY (b. about 1907) and stayed in Luxembourg.
+One daughter Laure ("Lorchen".)

 The NILLES family